Cantara/Whydah/README.md

 Whydah
 ======

-Whydah is an Identity and Single Sign-On solution that provides advanced role-based access control and flexible integrations.
+Whydah is an Identity and Single Sign-On solution that provides advanced role-based access control and flexible integration's.
 This is the top-level repository for the Whydah components.

 ### Quick set-up (Using Docker on local machine)